-Coimbatore is the second-largest city in Tamil Nadu.
+Coimbatore is the Third-largest city in Tamil Nadu.
 It is located on the banks of Noyyal River and is surrounded by the Western Ghats.
 Coimbatore is one of the fastest-growing tier-II cities in India and is also known as Kovai.
 Also one of the largest exporters of Jewelry, Coimbatore is a beautiful place that is enclosed by the magnificent nature around.
 Tucked in the lush green Western Ghats, Coimbatore offers a lot of places worth visiting.
 These places include stunning temples, gushing waterfalls, beautiful valleys, and many other interesting places.
 Let’s take a look at the list of best places to visit in Coimbatore.

 1. Adiyogi Shiva Statue

 This 112 feet statue of Lord Shiva is located at the foothills of Velliangiri mountains.
 At a short distance of 30 Kms from Coimbatore, Adiyogi Shiva Statue was designed by Sadhguru Jaggi Vasudev and is now officially recognized by the Guinness World Records as the largest bust sculpture in the world.
 Moreover, the height of the statue, 112 ft symbolizes the 112 possibilities to attain moksha that are mentioned in the yogic culture.
 Therefore, this majestic statue is one of the best places to visit in Coimbatore.